 - Ease into automation – As you begin to embrace automation, it’s ok to start slow.
 Pick a team, a few cloud accounts, and limited services in the beginning.
 Automatically remediate misconfigurations you discover and gradually expand this process to include additional accounts, services, and teams.
 Allow for exceptions wherever your automated security policies don’t make sense.

-- Empower your developers – In cloud, security truly is a distributed responsibility—so give your developers access to the security tools you use.
+- Empower your developers – In the cloud, security truly is a distributed responsibility—so give your developers access to the security tools you use.
 Allow them to proactively verify configurations and use your remediations to fix misconfigurations.
 This is critical for educating them on best practices and scaling efficiently beyond a small cloud security team.

 - Iterate and Optimize – You must continuously look for patterns in the open list of misconfigurations and identify remediations you can automate to save time and reduce risk.
 At the same time, recognize that the cloud is complex.
 No matter how much you want to automate, there will always be exceptions, decisions, and processes that will not be easily automated.
 Just continue to iterate and optimize.